flame-app-studio/firebase-ci-ops/README.md

 # Deploy to Firebase Functions With Project Targets!

-A GitHub Action to deploy to Firebase Functions that is able to deploy to different projects.
+Deploy Firebase functions with environments for better continuous integration.
 Need to deploy to production on one branch, then to development on another?
 Specify a 'target' by using the <key, value> set in your `firebaserc` file.
 For example:

 ```
 {